Jamianvesh/FoodMeds/README.md

 ### 🔹 Modular Navigation
 - Separate pages for Sign-Up, Dashboard, Profile, Additional, and Composite navigation.

-### 🔹 User friendly interface
+### 🔹 User-friendly interface
-- UI is user friendly and has good USABILITY, can be navigated and used by people of all age groups.
+- UI is user friendly and has great USABILITY, can be navigated and used by people of all age groups.

 ---